pospi/imthumb/README.md

 * Extended image filters from the ImageMagick library.
 For a full list, see [this manpage](http://www.php.net/manual/en/class.imagick.php#imagick.imagick.methods) under the heading "*Image effects*".
 * Progressive JPEG encoding for better image load experience.
 Can be disabled by passing `p=0` to the script.
+* Support for custom rate limiting.
+Full details are detailed [below](#implementing-rate-limiting).

+#### Improved Functionality

+* Better compression of generated images and smaller filesizes.
+* Filters work correctly with respect to transparent images, and do not leave filtered areas outside of explicity transparent pixels
 * GIF images can be resized whilst retaining their transparent backgrounds.
-* Better compression of generated images and smaller filesizes.
 * Error handling is both more useful & unobtrusive, with meaningful error messages returned as extended HTTP headers and non-configured 404 & error images displayed as coloured squares.
-* Support for custom rate limiting.
-Full details are detailed [below](#implementing-rate-limiting).

 #### TimThumb Incompatibilities